 Just prior to Making It On One's Own, the primary thought is Not Sure I Can Make It On My Own.
 Finances; career; a mortgage for one.
 It's a yikes trifle.
 I had done lots of things, but had never started a lawnmower before.
 I had never shovelled a rooftop or put on boots at midnight in the middle of a blizzard to clear a snowed-in furnace vent.
 I had never used a sledgehammer; called a contractor; crawled into a crawlspace to discuss air circulation with a duct repair guy.

 You don't pass into made-it-on-your-own territory with a marching band and a fondant cake.
-You make it on your own mousetrap by mousetrap, taking it on because there's nothing else to do other than take it on, and because live rodents are more icky than dead ones.
+You make it on your own one hammer and one nail at a time, taking it on because there's nothing else to do other than take it on.

 Like a dog without a purpose, an empty house shrivels and rots.
 I raced over to peek.
 I pushed my face up against as many brittle and cracked and smashed windows as I could reach.
 I walked through waist-deep hay and a weed state that was a coal mine canary, a degree of infestation that can only occur when a house is truly forlorn.
 I knocked on the shingles with no idea what good ones should sound like.
 The paint was peeling off in envelope-sized flakes.

 It's the Maritimes, and so the first things were those most important in the face of storms: a woodstove and good windows.
 From there it rolled downhill over the space of the next three years: a gutted kitchen; insulation; a french drainage ditch; the ducts; interior paint; exterior paint.
 Thousands and thousands and thousands but this place, so sad and sad-looking, was still cheaper than rent.
 With every hammer blow she stood a little taller.